Annapurna Circuit Trek, 11 Days | Best Guided Trek

 - A peek into the lifestyle of the Gurung and Magar Community.

-- Visit Muktinath, Nepal’s most holy pilgrimage site for Hindu and Buddhist followers.
+- Visit Muktinath, and bath in 108 Dhara and pond, Nepal’s most holy pilgrimage site for Hindu and Buddhist followers.

 - Trek along the Kali-Gandaki Gorge, the world’s deepest gorge.